icing/mod_md/README.md

 Define a program to be called when something happened concerning a managed domain.
 The program is given the optional-args, reason and the name of the MD as arguments.
 The program should return 0 to indicate that the message has been handled successfully.
 The reasons for which it may be called are:

  * `renewing`: event triggered before starting renew process for the managed domain.
 Should the command return != 0 for this reason, renew will be repeated on next cycle.
+ * `challenge-setup:<type>:<domain>`: event triggered when the challenge data for a domain has been created.
+This is invoked before the ACME server is told to check for it.
+The type is one of the ACME challenge types.
+This is invoked for every DNS name in a MDomain.
  * `renewed`: the certificate for the managed domain has been renewed successfully.
 Should the command return != 0 for this reason, it will be called repeatedly until it does.
  * `installed`: the certificate for the managed domain has been installed at server startup/reload and is now used.
 Different to all other messages, this one is invoked  while the server is still root and has according privileges.
 (Hint: you may use this to copy a certificate+key to another application's preferred location/format.)